How to Reduce VDI Costs

 Why businesses use VDI

-VDI gained traction as a technology that provided end users a streamed, self-contained computing environment, regardless of their device, delivered from a centralized data center.
+VDI gained traction as a technology that provided end users a normalized, self-contained computing environment, regardless of their device, delivered from a centralized data center.
 This approach gained popularity with IT and security teams, as it offered centralized management and access controls for a distributed workforce

 Given the different needs between IT and security teams, it was the “least common denominator” they could agree upon.
 IT teams could put applications in the hands of their users, while cybersecurity could feel comfortable keeping data in the organization’s control.